Mayank-Python-Dev/Ecommerce-Demo/README.md

 python manage.py runserver

-to work with payment gateway you have to pass merchant id and merchant key which is there is developer.paytm.com
+to work with payment gateway you have to pass merchant id and merchant key which is there in developer.paytm.com